boon-keng/mini-project/README.md

 __Problems encountered__
 Data Cleaning

+- Reasonable to take percentage-base values rather than absolute values (terawatt-hours etc.)?

-- Not sure whether to extrapolate or don't use that column for comparison
+- Extrapolate or don't use that column for comparison?
+What's a reasonable threshold?

-- Some countries don't have all the data in some years - e.g. Micronesia data stops at 2019
+- Some countries don't have all the data in some years or missing data - e.g. Micronesia data stops at 2019 - remove them?

-- Some countries like Iceland have missing data in 2021 which I dropped, is it reasonable to do so?

 Binary Clustering (developed or developing countries) - identify relevant year, add HDI as metrics

-- Different years have different missing data - hard to select a specific year to do our clustering so we took 2021 as a reference year but it still contains some data that we are not sure whether to extrapolate or drop them
+- Different years have different missing data - hard to select a specific year to do our clustering so we took 2018 as a reference year but it still has some missing data that we are not sure whether to extrapolate or drop them

-- Is it better to just take the clustering of developed or developing countries from readily available datasets online?
+- Is it better to just take pre-classified data for developed or developing countries from readily available datasets online?

 - Even external data has missing data for some countries so we used older years (i.e. 2018)
+    - In addition, how much should we utilise external data before it seems like we are not even using original data
+        - Idea was for binary clustering, create from external dataset
+        - From that, in each cluster, use original dataset (but will encounter the problem of missing data again)

 Clustering - cluster based on ____ to see how to tackle each cluster (taxing them or just giving them grants etc.)